 But for health-conscious bakers and culinary experimenters, the thought of vegetable oil can cause some to pause.
-Can we achieve that perfect brownie texture without it?
-And can we do so without sacrificing taste or indulgence?
+Can we achieve that perfect brownie texture without it (the dense, fudgy crumb prized in American-style brownies)?

 Whether you're a health enthusiast, a food blogger, or just someone looking to bake a bit smarter, this is your comprehensive guide to a healthier batch of brownies without compromise.